CircuitVerse/Interactive-Book/docs/bool2.md

 ## Introduction

-Boolean algebra deals with binary variables and logic operation.
+Boolean algebra deals with Binary-Variables and Logical operations.
-A **Boolean Function** is described by an algebraic expression called **Boolean expression** which consists of binary variables, the constants 0 and 1, and the logic operation symbols.
+A **Boolean Function** is written as an **Algebric Expression** called a **Boolean Expression** which consists of Binary-Variables, the logic operation symbols, and also the constants: 0 and 1.
-Consider the following example.
+Consider the following example:
 ```yaml
 Example:

       F(A,B,C,D)     =     A + BC + !(ADC)
    Boolean Function      Boolean expression
 ```
-Here the left side of the equation represents the output **Y**.
-So we can state
+Here **Y** represents the output in the left of the equation.
+So we can state:

 ```yaml
           Y         =     A + BC + !(ADC)
    Boolean Function      Boolean expression
 ```
 ## Truth Table Formation
-A truth table represents a table having all combinations of inputs and their corresponding result.
+A truth table shows a table having all the combinations of the inputs and their corresponding results.

-It is possible to convert the switching equation into a truth table.
-For example, consider the following switching equation.
+The switching equation can also be converted into a Truth Table.
+For example- Consider the switching equation: F(A,B,C) = A + BC.

 | A       | B       | C      | F      |
 |:-------:|:-------:|:------:|:------:|